joachimLengacher/cplace-scim2/cf.cplace.examples.spring/README.md

 This has the following consequences for your plugin's exception handler:

-* it doesn't have to provide a fallback handler for `Exception` unless you want to do something else than the default handler in this case
+* it shouldn't provide exception handlers that are already defined in cplace' own exception handler, unless they need to be overruled for some reason by your plugin.
+This includes the fallback handler for the `Exception` class.
 * your `@ControllerAdvice` must have higher precedence than the default cplace one (see `@Order(Ordered.HIGHEST_PRECEDENCE)` above)